LiliaFramework/Lilia/docs/docs/libraries/lia.flags.md

 ## Overview

 The flags library assigns text-based permission flags to players.
 It offers tools for checking whether a player possesses a flag and for saving or loading flag data.
+--[[--
+Grants abilities to characters.

+Flags are a simple way of adding/removing certain abilities to players on a per-character basis.
+Helix comes with a few flags by default, for example to restrict spawning of props, usage of the physgun, etc. All flags will be listed in the `Flags` section of the `Help` menu.
+Flags are usually used when server validation is required to allow a player to do something on their character.
+However, it's usually preferable to use in-character methods over flags when possible (i.e restricting the business menu to characters that have a permit item, rather than using flags to determine availability).
+]]
 ---

 ### `lia.flag.add`